runem/lit-analyzer/README.md

 Press `Ctrl+Space` in an html context and to get code completions for html tags and attributes.

-### Quick info on on hover for html tags and attributes
+### Quick info on hover for html tags and attributes

 Hover above a html tag or attribute and see more information about the identifier such as type and jsdoc.

-### Warn if required attributes not included
+### Warning if required attributes not included

 `lit-plugin` will warn you if you forget to set any required attributes on a given html tag.
-Right now this is based on the assumption that the property is required if it doesn't have an initializer and isn't assignable to undefined or null .
+Right now this is based on the assumption that the property is required if it doesn't have an initializer and isn't assignable to `undefined` or `null`.
 Be aware that right now the plugin doesn't check if you assign it else where (for example in the constructor).

 **lit-plugin will think that the following is a required property**: